 When I read about the lady whose husband had held her hand throughout her chemo sessions, I was reminded of our energy points – chakras, and in particular the solar plexus: the fire in your belly.

 Harmonious relationships and self-confidence are among many elements in our lives that require a balanced solar plexus.

 And then there is the heart.
 Because touch is about love and love is about the heart, right?

 Holding hands is one of those gestures that speaks louder than words.

-When I went through my first cancer treatment, which included gruelling intravenous chemotherapy, I did not have anyone in my life to accompany me.
+When I went through my first cancer treatment, which included gruelling intravenous chemotherapy, I did not have anyone I wanted to accompany me.
 Those who offered meant well, and I am grateful.
 But it would have not been the same.
 They would have worried too much.

 Someone holding a bucket for you to vomit when you are distressed – I rate that highly!